danielmrhodes/G4TCX/README.md

 Full Mode Commands
 -----------------
 For the Full CoulEx simulation, all Scattering mode commands still apply.
 Additionally, /Excitation commands can be called which determine the level scheme, excitation pattern, and nuclear alignment in both the projectile and recoil nucleus.
 All /Excitation commands are optional.
-Not calling any /Excitation commands will reduce the Full simulation to a Scattering simulation.

 | Command | Description |
 | --- | --- |